MatiIL/Photo-Gallery-App/README.md

 ### Project objectives

-uild a React web application that displays a gallery of photos in a responsive grid layout.
+Build a React web application that displays a gallery of photos in a responsive grid layout.
 The app should fetch photos from an API and present then in an aesthetically pleasing and user-friendly manner.
 Requirements: